wasp-lang/wasp/web/docs/tutorials/todo-app/01-creating-new-project.md

 :::note Typescript Support
-Wasp supports Typescript out of the box but you are free to use JavaScript (js/jsx) or TypeScript (ts/tsx) as you see fit, on a file-by-file basis.
+Wasp supports Typescript out of the box but you are free to use JavaScript (js/jsx) or TypeScript (ts/tsx) as you see fit.

-For this tutorial, we will simply use vanilla Javascript and JSX syntax 🍦

-If you'd prefer to follow along using TypeScript:
- 1. Start by changing `MainPage.jsx` to `MainPage.tsx`
- 2. For the rest of the tutorial, you can write TypeScript whereever you see fit.
-Just make sure to use the appropriate extensions.

 No extra configuration is needed!

 We'll provide you with both JavaScript and TypeScript snippets for each feature we cover.

+Code blocks have a toggle between vanilla 🍦 Javascript/JSX and Typescript/TSX.

 To see how to get the most out of Wasp and TypeScript, take a look at [our TypeScript doc](/docs/typescript).
 It contains a list of all TypeScript features